vsrc/isecode/README.md

 ## How to download?

-At the moment I haven't compiled the binary release so you will need to do it yourself.
+You can download compiled version for windows or linux at [Releases](https://github.com/vsrc/isecode/releases) page.

+Or you can compile it yourself.
 Luckily the process is very simple and it requires just one line command:

 ```sh
 go install github.com/vsrc/isecode@[version]